 The Funds may engage in limited borrowing activities.
 Borrowing creates an opportunity for increased return, but, at the same time, creates special risks.
 Furthermore, if a Fund were to engage in borrowing, an increase in interest rates could reduce the value of a Fund's shares by increasing a Fund's interest expense.
 Subject to the limitations described under "Investment Limitations" below, each Fund may be permitted to borrow for temporary purposes and/or for investment purposes.
 Such a practice will result in leveraging of a Fund's assets and may cause a Fund to liquidate portfolio positions when it would not be advantageous to do so.
 This borrowing may be secured or unsecured.
 Provisions of the 1940 Act require a Fund to maintain continuous asset coverage (that is, total assets including borrowings, less liabilities exclusive of borrowings) of 300% of the amount borrowed, with an exception for borrowings not in excess of 5% of a Fund's total assets made for temporary administrative purposes.
 Any borrowings for temporary administrative purposes in excess of 5% of a Fund's total assets will count against this asset coverage requirement.
 If the 300% asset coverage should decline as a result of market fluctuations or other reasons, a Fund may be required to sell some of its portfolio holdings within three days to reduce the debt and restore the 300% asset coverage, even though it may be disadvantageous from an investment standpoint if a Fund sells securities at that time.
-Borrowing will tend to exaggerate the effect on net asset value of any increase or decrease in the market value of a Funds' portfolio.
+Borrowing will tend to exaggerate the effect on NAV of any increase or decrease in the market value of a Fund's portfolio.
 Money borrowed will be subject to interest charges which may or may not be recovered by appreciation of the securities purchased, if any.
 A Fund also may be required to maintain minimum average balances in connection with such borrowings or to pay a commitment or other fee to maintain a line of credit; either of these requirements would increase the cost of borrowing over the stated interest rate.
+During the fiscal year ended October 31, 2024, the North Square Strategic Income Fund, the North Square Altrinsic International Equity Fund and the North Square McKee Bond Fund drew on their line of credit for one, two and four days, respectively.